-In this newly revised report, Harvard Medical School doctors introduce you to strategies you can stick with.
+In this Special Health Report, Harvard Medical School doctors introduce you to strategies you can stick with.
 You’ll find out how to create long-lasting change, set goals that are specific, measureable, achievable and realistic.
 And you’ll learn invaluable tips for conquering rough spots that may occur as you progress.

 These are resolutions you can keep.
 These changes don’t require you to clean out your pantry, invest in gear, or carve out extra hours from your day.
 Instead, you learn to replace old habits with new ones.

 This Special Health Report targets seven goals and gives you six sensible, practical steps for reaching each goal.
 In Simple Changes, Big Rewards, you’ll master proven tools that will make dieting easier, meals more wholesome, workouts more fun, and stress less disruptive — and will help you invest each day with greater joy and meaning.

 Prepared by the editors of Harvard Health Publications in consultation with Edward M. Phillips, M.D., Assistant Professor, Department of Physical Medicine and Rehabilitation, Harvard Medical School, and Director and Founder, Institute of Lifestyle Medicine.
 48 pages.
 (2014)